About the project

 The proposed South Arm Jetty Tidal Marsh Project is currently in the design, permitting and approvals stage.

-The port authority will continue to engage with all levels of government, regulators, Aboriginal Groups and adjacent communities, as appropriate through project development.
-Should the proposed project continue to advance, it would also be subject to the Vancouver Fraser Port Authority’s Project and Environmental Review Process.
+The port authority will continue to engage with all levels of government, regulators, Indigenous groups and adjacent communities, through the offsetting project development.
+The project would be subject to approval from Fisheries and Oceans Canada as offsetting for the RBT2 Project through the Fisheries Act Authorization process and would require a port authority project and environmental review permit.